 We’re working closely with Alzheimer's Society to ensure we protect vulnerable customers from financial exclusion and loss of independence.
 We’re delivering training and awareness sessions for our employees to improve their knowledge and ability to support people affected by dementia.
 Our commitment is that at least 50% of our colleagues will become Dementia Friends by 2020 .
 Together with Alzheimer’s Society, we’ve also created a steering group — made up of people living with or affected by dementia — to advise us on how to be a dementia-friendly bank, including reviewing our products, services, and digital access.

 As our official charity partner, we focus our fundraising and volunteering on supporting Alzheimer’s Society.
-Since 2019, our colleagues have raised almost £1 million through fundraising events such as Memory Walk, Cupcake Day, and Elf Day.
+Since 2019, our colleagues have raised over £1 million through fundraising events such as Memory Walk, Cupcake Day, and Elf Day.
 With our support, Alzheimer’s Society is able to fund new research, and provide valuable support to more people, in order to bring us closer to a world without dementia.

 Since 2016, we’ve worked together with Age UK to increase the financial independence of older people.